circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 *[Test]({{ site.baseurl }}/2.0/test/) > Running Tests in Parallel*

-CircleCI can run your tests in parallel, allowing you to save time and resources.
+CircleCI can run your tests in parallel, allowing you to validate your code more quickly.
 This document describes
 how to split tests into groups before running the tests.